juniorsundarCasual/TGT/vault/volume-6.chapter-412.md

 id: or7be4c82az17mbo3qj2ju4
 title: Chapter 412 - Finding Someone Your Own Size
 desc: ''
-updated: 1705433531920
+updated: 1705471112988
 created: 1705250476701
 ---

 Kano woke up to the sound of heated discussion taking place.
 His consciousness remained murky, but it was enough to realise that he could not move at all - he was tied down.
-Worst yet, he couldn't release a sound either - someone had gagged him!
-Even his sight wasn't free of obstruction as a dark cloth had blinded him.
+Kano's heart pounded in his ears, a mix of fear and confusion swirling in his mind as he strained against the coarse ropes binding him.
+Sweat trickled down his forehead, stinging his eyes under a thick blindfold.
+Thankfully his nose was free, though the air was thick with the scent of damp stone and the faint, lingering odor of fire and brimstone.

 As the seconds passed, the sounds grew clearer, which was a relief because he was starting to feel even more claustrophobic than when he was buried in that small rock prison.
 The voices spoke the common tongue, but with a much rougher accent that pushed out from the throat.

 "It's a human, I tell you!"
 A gravelly male voice, similar to the one he heard before passing out, declared from beside Kano.

 "Nonsense!
 No human has walked these lands since the Age of Isolation!"
 Another said from up front, from a higher elevation.
-This voice seemed deeper and more aged.
+This voice cracked like dry leather, each word heavy with the weight of years and a stubbornness born from a lifetime of unwavering beliefs.

 "Then what in the name of Drebin's Hairy Ballsack would you call this thing?"
 The voice by his side snapped.

 "Mind your tone, whelp!"
 A third voice spoke up with a dangerous hiss.

 "Maybe its just a variant?
 A mutate?"
 A feminine voice spoke.
-Unlike the others, it sounded a lot smoother.
+Unlike the others, it sounded smooth and melodious, cutting through the coarse tones of the others, suggested a presence of calm rationality amidst the heated debate.

 "Haven't seen one so smooth in my entire life!"
 The voice by his side argued.